jmedinacs/gv_meal_break_law_compliance/README.md

 ### Interactive Dashboard

 View the full dashboard on Tableau Public -> [Golden Valley – Meal Break Compliance Dashboard](https://public.tableau.com/views/GoldenValleySoftware-BreakLawComplianceSummary/GoldenValleyComplianceDashboard?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+### Recommendations based on insights:
+**99%** of the violations were **missed lunch** and **late lunch with no waiver**.
+The following actions may be considered to address the situation:
+- **Employee Meal Period Retraining:** Ensure that employees are aware or reminded of their right to am eal break **before the 5th hour of work**.
+Emphasize that if they have not signed a waiver and are working a 5-hour shift, they must take a timely meal period break.
+- **Waiver Informational Meeting:** Clarify the purpose and implicaitons of a meal period waiver, specifically for shifts of **6 hours or less**.
+Emphasize that waivers must be voluntary and mutually agreed upon.
+- **Employee Lunch Scheduling:** Carefully schedule and document meal periods so they begin **before** the end of the fifth hour of work (i.e. 4h:59m:59s), unless a waiver is signed and the shift is **no more than 6 hours**.
+In that case, an employee may waive their meal period or take a meal period at least **30 minutes before the end of shift** to remain compliant.

 ### Future Enhancements